Marine Insurance Market Size, Share, Trends and Forecast by Type, Distribution Channel, End User, And Region, 2025-2033

 Report Format: PDF+Excel | Report ID: SR112025A4690

-The global marine insurance market size reached USD 35.0 Billion in 2024.
-Looking forward, IMARC Group expects the market to reach USD 45.7 Billion by 2033, exhibiting a growth rate (CAGR) of 3% during 2025-2033.
+The global marine insurance market size was valued at USD 35.0 Billion in 2024.
+Looking forward, IMARC Group estimates the market to reach USD 45.7 Billion by 2033, exhibiting a CAGR of 3.0% during 2025-2033.
+Europe currently dominates the market, holding a significant market share of over 48.7% in 2024.
 There are various factors that are driving the market, which include the growing number of ship accidents, rising trade volume on account of the thriving e-commerce industry, and the increasing need for comprehensive coverage requirements due to geopolitical tensions.

 Report Attribute